agilecrm/php-api/README.md

       DELETE to remove an entity.

-4. Response is stringified json, can use json_decode to convet to json as below example:
+4. Response is stringified json, can use json_decode to change to json as below example:

 ```javascript
 $result = curl_wrap("contacts/search/email/test@email.com", null, "GET");